-The Connect study is a new prospective cohort of 200,000 adults in the United States designed to further investigate the etiology of cancer and its outcomes, which may inform new approaches in precision prevention and early detection.
-The new cohort will capitalize on research innovations to advance the field of cancer epidemiology and prevention including:
+The Connect for Cancer Prevention Cohort Study is a new prospective cohort of 200,000 adults in the United States designed to further investigate the etiology of cancer and its outcomes, which may inform new approaches in precision prevention and early detection.
+The new cohort capitalizes on research innovations to advance the field of cancer epidemiology and prevention including:

-- New technologies (e.g., tracking and sensors to measure behavior and environment);
+- New technologies for exposure assessment (e.g., tracking and sensors to measure behavior and environment);

 - Large-scale analyses of the genome, epigenome, transcriptome, proteome, metabolome, microbiome;

-- Molecular profiling of tumors and precursor lesions to study the natural history of cancer and its etiologic heterogeneity.
+- Molecular profiling of tumors and precursor lesions.

 Overview of Study Setting and Design

-The Connect study is supported by the NIH Intramural Research Program.
+Connect is supported by the NIH Intramural Research Program.

-Initial contracts were awarded to the following institutions:
+Initial contracts for study recruitment were awarded to the following healthcare institutions:

 - HealthPartners, Minneapolis, MN